rainbow-catch/Angular-forecast-weather/README.md

 ---

-_Weather forecast application using Weather Api created in angular._
+_Weather forecast application using Weather Api created in Angular._

 ### Features